Email Newsletters: Why History Keeps Reviving Them

 2. The Modern Echo: Fragmentation and Digital Fatigue

 Social media once promised open communication, but algorithms, misinformation, and noise diluted the message.
+Today’s email newsletters — via platforms like Substack, Ghost, or Beehiiv — offer what newspapers once did: clarity, rhythm, and personality.

 - Direct communication: No algorithm between the writer and the reader.